jueves, 19 de diciembre de 2019

 In the Upanishads the Observer is Spirit.
 Spirit is described as the Seer that sees though all eyes but needs no eyes to see.
 Spirit experiences itself through seeing.

-In the Christian tradition we speak of God experiencing himself in the human form.
+The Christian tradition speaks of God experiencing himself in the human form.
 Man becomes the point of encounter of God with Himself.

 Reflecting on the Rule of St. Benedict, an old Abbot pondered: Where is man in the activities performed by the monks in this monastery?
 Only Christ is involved in all activities; Christ prays in the monk; Christ is the stranger that comes through the door, Christ is all in all.
 But of course, he added, 'it takes Christ to recognise Christ'.